-At the heart of PLBC's BA programs is the 66 credit core curriculum.
+At the heart of PLBC's BA programs is the 81-credit core curriculum.
 All BA students complete the core, and take additional specialty courses in the area of their major.

-We have designed core courses to nurture curiosity, inspire a love of learning, and provide students with the foundation needed to engage in lifelong learning.
+We have designed core courses to nurture curiosity, inspire a love of learning, provide students with the foundation needed to engage in lifelong learning, and prepare graduates with a breadth of knowledge applicable to whatever future professional or ministerial setting in which they find themselves.
 In every core course, students think, speak, write, and act in fundamentally new ways, with a broadened appreciation for human values and a deepened commitment to God, the scriptures, the church, and the world.